avanzosc/custom-addons/ccg_custom/README.rst

    :alt: License: AGPL-3

 ==========
-Custom CCG
+CCG Custom
 ==========

 * Added packaging field to manufacturing orders.

 * Sale order and partner related fields are now invisible.
-Two new fields are created for sale order and partner
+Two new fields are created for sale order and partner.

-* Default field is added to product packaging.
+* Added check in product packaging in order to define a default one.

 Credits